cncoulter/Graph_Paper/fork.md

 You should store all of your images in `img/`.

 Graph Paper stores image metadata and captions within a [collection](https://jekyllrb.com/docs/collections/).
 For each image, you are required to have an HTML file in the images collection (`/collections/_images/`).
 This file stores the image's caption and metadata so that you personally don't need to copy that information every time you use the image.
 The caption in the above photo is pulled from `collections/_images/glenn-carstens-peters-0iB6_GX7BXk-unsplash.html`.
 As you can see in this example, give the image itself and its metadata file the same filename (just change the extension).
+Neither the image itself nor its metadata file should include spaces in its filename.

 The HTML file should look like this: